Skip to main content

 • Maintain code quality standards while working at AI-assisted speed

 These competencies are assessed through practical work, not multiple-choice questions.
-Practitioners build real projects and demonstrate real workflows.
+Engineers build real projects and demonstrate real workflows.

 The Market Signal